nihaalnz/patient-hsptl-app/README.md

 FOR .EXE HOLDERS
   -Run Patient.exe
-  -Be patient a it might take some time to load
+  -Be patient as it might take some time to load
   -Add legitimate details only except for emirates id -Make sure Emirates id is 7 numbers long
   -Make sure to use numbers only for phone number and emirates id